OpenframeProject/Openframe-Docs/source/includes/_frame-setup-guide.md

 ## A quick note, before you start...

-<aside class="info">This project is in an early state, and is under active development — we cannot promise everything will work 100%. <a href="#bugs-contributions-and-feedback">Feedback and contributions</a> are welcome!</aside>

 ## 1. Create a user account

 Go to [openframe.io](https://openframe.io/login) and create a new account.